Disfranchisement after the Reconstruction era: 20th-century Supreme Court decisions

 Black Americans and their allies worked hard to regain their ability to exercise the constitutional rights of citizens.
 Booker T. Washington, widely known for his accommodationist approach as the leader of the Tuskegee Institute, called on northern backers to help finance legal challenges to disfranchisement and segregation.
-He raised substantial funds and also arranged for representation on some cases, such as the two for Giles in Alabama.
+He raised substantial funds and also arranged for representation in some cases, such as the two for Giles in Alabama.
 He challenged the state's grandfather clause and a citizenship test required for new voters, which was administered in a discriminatory way against blacks.

 In its ruling in Giles v.
-Harris (1903), the United States Supreme Court under Justice Oliver Wendell Holmes, Jr. effectively upheld such southern voter registration provisions in dealing with a challenge to the Alabama constitution.
+Harris (1903), the United States Supreme Court under Justice Oliver Wendell Holmes Jr. effectively upheld such southern voter registration provisions in dealing with a challenge to the Alabama constitution.
 Its decision said the provisions were not targeted at blacks and thus did not deprive them of rights.
 This has been characterized as the "most momentous ignored decision" in constitutional history.

 Trying to deal with the grounds of the Court's ruling, Giles mounted another challenge.
 In Giles v.
-Teasley (1904), the U.S. Supreme Court upheld Alabama's disenfranchising constitution.
-That same year the Congress refused to overturn a disputed election, and essentially sent plaintiffs back to the state courts.
+Teasley (1904), the US Supreme Court upheld Alabama's disenfranchising constitution.
+That same year, Congress refused to overturn a disputed election and essentially sent plaintiffs back to the state courts.
 Even when black plaintiffs gained rulings in their favor from the Supreme Court, states quickly devised alternative ways to exclude them from the political process.
-It was not until later in the 20th century that such legal challenges on disfranchisement began to meet more success in the courts.
+It was not until the middle 20th century that such legal challenges on disfranchisement began to meet more success in the courts.

 With the founding of the National Association for the Advancement of Colored People (NAACP) in 1909, the interracial group based in New York began to provide financial and strategic support to lawsuits on voting issues.
 What became the NAACP Legal Defense Fund organized and mounted numerous cases in repeated court and legal challenges to the many barriers of segregation, including disfranchisement provisions of the states.
 The NAACP often represented plaintiffs directly or helped raise funds to support legal challenges.
-The NAACP also worked at public education, lobbying of Congress, demonstrations, and encouragement of theater and academic writing as other means to reach the public.
+The NAACP also worked in public education, lobbying Congress, demonstrations, and encouragement of theater and academic writing as other means to reach the public.
 NAACP chapters were organized in cities across the country, and membership increased rapidly in the South.
 The American Civil Liberties Union also represented plaintiffs in some disfranchisement cases.